mshirdel/techdoc/python/Interview Question.md

 3. **`TimingContextManager`**: A context manager that enables and disables the timing dynamically by temporarily replacing the `timing_decorator`.

 This question tests the candidate's understanding of metaclasses, decorators, and context managers, as well as their ability to combine these concepts to create a flexible and powerful system.

-Feel free to use or tweak this question for your interview process.
-If you have any other specific topics in mind or need further examples, let me know!